Yutman/ikigai-banking/README.md

 - Next.js
 - TypeScript
 - Tailwind CSS
-- Prisma
+- Appwrite
-- MongoDB
+- Dwolla
-- Axios
+- Vercel

 ## 🔋 Features
 **Authentication**: An ultra-secure SSR authentication with proper validations and authorization, implemented with a local JWT-based system.